isomerpages/govtech-corp/media/technews/_posts/2021-09-16-post-The Purple Parade: Featuring Zui Young.md

 to a Diploma in Business Information Technology at Singapore Polytechnic, and a Bachelor and Master in Information Systems at Singapore Management University.</p>
-<p>An internship with the then-Infocomm Development Authority (IDA) landed
+<p>An internship with the then – Infocomm Development Authority (IDA) landed
 him a full-time job after graduation.
 Zui Young credits his parents – who supported his interest in coding by buying him computers, software and computer magazines – for his achievements.</p>